-- Most languages of Europe are Indo-European - Exception: Basque no known relatives - Exception: Finnish, Estonian, Hungarian, Saami belong to the Finno-Ugric family (which may also be related to the Turkic languages, but this is controversial) - Some of the languages of South Asia are Indo-European: Hindi, Urdu, Bengali/Bangla, Gujarati, Marathi... - Others belong to the Dravidian family: Tamil, Malayalam, Telugu, Kannada...
+- Most languages of Europe are Indo-European - Exception: Basque no known relatives - Exception: Finnish, Estonian, Hungarian, Saami - belong to the Finno-Ugric family (which may also be related to the Turkic languages, but this is controversial) - Some of the languages of South Asia are Indo-European: Hindi, Urdu, Bengali/Bangla, Gujarati, Marathi... - Others belong to the Dravidian family: Tamil, Malayalam, Telugu, Kannada...

-5. Reconstructing a proto-language
+4. Reconstructing a proto-language

-- From a group of genetically related languages, we can use the systematic correspondences and our understanding of language change to reconstruct the ancestor language (= form a hypothesis about what it was like) - This technique is comparative reconstruction - It can be done with any aspect of linguistic structure: phonology, morphology, syntax, semantics, ... - A reconstructed ancestor language is called a proto-language
+- From a group of genetically related languages, we can use the systematic correspondences and our understanding of language change to reconstruct the ancestor language - This technique is comparative reconstruction - It can be done with any aspect of linguistic structure: phonology, morphology, syntax, semantics, ... - A reconstructed ancestor language is called a protolanguage

-5. Reconstructing a proto-language
+4. Reconstructing a proto-language